udo-munk/z80pack/doc/README-asm.txt

 Set maximal symbol lenght to <num>, the default is 8.

 Option x:
-Don't output data in pass 2 into object file for DEFS.
+Don't output data in pass 2 into a binary object file for DEFS.
 This only works if unallocated data isn't followed by any code or initialised data!
 Useful for CP/M BIOS's, where unallocated data doesn't need to be part of the system image, if the complete image won't fit on the system tracks.